DomiKamu/OhmerPrems/README.md

 All ***OhmerPrems*** modules (even free) remain under **proprietary license**.

-Full version is watermaked for each member, and of course, cannot be shared, sold or distributed to any third party (obviously, it can be used on all owned computers).
-Please read "LICENSE-FULL.txt" enclosed in your downloaded package.
+Full version is granted for each member, and of course, **cannot be shared, sold or distributed** to any third party (obviously, the license key can be used on ALL owned computers).
+Please read "LICENSE-FULL.txt" enclosed in your downloaded package for licensing conditions.

 All graphic materials, Ohmer logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus (Ohmer & OhmerPrems developer).

-All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your productions).
+All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your developments).
 Thanks a lot, Xavier!

 Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics/MindMeld plugins) for C++ code who permit to swap ports textures (silver, gold) "on-the-fly" when changing model, exactly like momentary buttons and screws.